 I joined when our son was only four months old.
 I was having a heck of time in the postpartum period and struggled with nursing and so much more being a first time Mom.
 A previous coworker reached out to me out of nowhere and asked if she could send me full size products to try.
 I thought, “Umm sure?!”
 Who doesn’t want a full bag of anti-aging high-performing skincare sent to their house to try for free?

 I had heard about Beautycounter at the time because a few very well-respected nutritionists and dietitians were talking about it on their podcasts.
 I trusted them and had browsed the website but that was as far as I got.

 After trying and loving the products, I looked more into the company, their mission and the business opportunity.
 I had just talked to my husband about wanting to do something that aligned with nutrition and prenatal health but I didn’t have the time or energy to take on clients.

 I feel like it was serendipitous and I joined pretty quickly.
 Fast forwarded to years later and I couldn’t be more thankful this coworker I barely knew reached out to me.
-I’m now bringing home a few thousand dollars a month to support my family and it feels good to make money.
+I’m helping to support my family and it feels good.
 I’ve made amazing friendships and chat with many women daily just about life!
 I have so much fun with our team and it’s an honor to help other women success in business too!